Cybersecurity in education is a topic that has been raised in profile over the last few years.

 Information like educational records and healthcare records are some of the most sought-after data for cybercriminals.
 These sectors in particular provide extremely high levels of financial gain for hackers.

-When you consider that the going rate for a credit card is just over $5, it comes as little surprise that education and healthcare organizations are being targeted to the extent they currently are.
+When you consider that the going rate for a credit card is just over five dollars, it comes as little surprise that education and healthcare organizations are being targeted to the extent they currently are.

 In short, cyberattacks in these industries provide good ROI for hackers, so don’t be surprised if attacks in sectors that house very sensitive information, like education, government, and healthcare, continue to increase next year.